Abshol/Plugin-autotasks/README.txt

 TO DO

-Documentation des nouvelles fonctions - DONE

-Suppression automatique des logs vieux de 6 mois - DONE
+Table de logs pour les changements de configurations